 Departure Day: Daily

 Duration: 3 nights

-Prices per person: Prices are per person and are based on two people travelling together and sharing a double/twin room.
-Single supplements and extra night prices as shown.
+Prices from: Prices are per person and are based on two people travelling together and sharing a double/twin room.

 |Taxi/Mini-bus, Max 4 passengers||£140 in total|

 On the doorstep of Reykjavik's main attractions, this hotel comprises of three charming 18th century style buildings.
 Proudly opened in 2005 and consists of 89 elegantly decorated en-suite rooms all with satellite and TV, cable and wireless internet, mini-bar, room safe, hairdryer, ironing board and tea/coffee making facilities.
 The hotel has its own restaurant serving breakfast, lunch and dinner and a bar/cafe offering light refreshment during the day.